“We all have dreams and passions – those which can be easily believed, and those which we don’t reveal to avoid making a joke of ourselves.”

 What you perceive as unattainable starts making sense at this stage, because you execute your plans, step-by-step, and come to know exactly what you should do.

 Your goals only seem impossible only until you don’t get the realistic side of doing them.
-Once you figure out your way to them, all gets easier.
+Once you figure out your way to them, everything gets easier.
 Even if it’s something like becoming an astronaut at NASA.

 “Darn, it seems possible!” you might say.
 Your beliefs concrete.
 You become assured.